rackerlabs/technical-blog/_posts/2020-05-08-rackspace-offers-data-modernization.md

 objectives, and design your ideal future state reference data architecture.
 Rackspace uses its data analytics and tooling expertise to generate a roadmap that accounts for future data management, analytics, and artificial intelligence/machine learning workloads.
 Work with experts today to get the most out of your data.

+If you'd like to explore data modernization, contact us at: data-services-sales@rackspace.com.